JakeRoggenbuck/hackdavis-2025/README.md

 ## 🌟 Overview

-RoboCode IDE is a cutting-edge development environment that combines the power of modern web technologies with a custom-built compiler for robotics programming.
+Assembler is a cutting-edge development environment that combines the power of modern web technologies with a custom-built compiler for robotics programming.
 Whether you're a robotics enthusiast, student, or professional developer, our platform provides an intuitive interface for writing and executing robot control code.

 ### Key Features
 - 🎯 **Real-time Compilation**: Instant feedback on your code